Mick1998/name-generator/README.md

 Additionally you must supply the name generator with the [`resources`](https://github.com/dasmig/name-generator/resources) folder also available in the [release](https://github.com/dasmig/name-generator/releases).

 ### Disclaimer

+Ukraine and Russia surnames are all in their male or neutral versions.

 This README was heavily inspired by ['nlhomann/json'](https://github.com/nlohmann/json).